 The most widely known CBD-associated arrest was that of a grandmother at Disney World.
-Hester Burkhalter was carrying a bottle of CBD with her that was intended to treat her arthritis.
+Hester Burkhalter was carrying a bottle of CBD with her.
 She ended up being detained for over 12 hours by the Orange County Sheriff’s Dept. during the fiasco as Carlos Miller reported in his Miami New Times op-ed on the situation.

 If you haven’t yet, be sure to check out our latest article on the brand new regulations set in place by the USDA at our “Learn” page.
 We plan on keeping you all informed as new events unfold and new products are released, so stay tuned.
 We have several projects in the works right now!